A Smarter Way to Combine VLOOKUP and IF in Excel

 Let's say you want to check if a customer is eligible for a loyalty program, which requires a total purchase of at least $500 AND a "Gold" membership status.

-a table with customers' details.
-14
+a table with customers

 The Traditional Formula Method: